Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Introduction

 \section{Introduction}

 In the field of computational design of meta-materials, complex patterns of meso-structures have seen increased interest because of the ability to locally control their flexibility through adjustment of the meso-structure parameters.
 Such structures come with a number of advantages like, despite the simplicity of their fabrication, their ability to nestle to sophisticated free-form surfaces.
 We can think of such materials as meshes composed of nodes that are connected by edges of complex geometry.
-Additionally, these meshes are not flat, but have a certain thickness (cf. Fig.~\ref{fig:grids}).
+Additionally, while these meshes are planar in their rest state, they do have a certain thickness (cf. Fig.~\ref{fig:grids}).

-The assumption is that mechanical properties of such structures can be homogenized~\cite{Panetta2015}, i.e., the way how the structure stretches, bends, deforms, or breaks, depend continuously on the interplay of individual connections, their thickness and size, and their angular deflections about nodes.
+The assumption is that mechanical properties of such structures can be homogenized~\cite{Panetta2015}, i.e., the way how the structure stretches, bends, shears, or breaks, depends continuously on the interplay of individual connections, their thickness and size, and their angular deflections about nodes.
 If such a structure is exposed to internal and external loads, the forces spread across the elements and stress individual cells depending on the number of their connections and how the edges transmit the deformation.

 This behavior is very valuable since it allows the structure to naturally nestle to complex shapes, in contrast to traditional flexible materials, like cardboard, fabrics, or sheets of metal.